deniz-oezdemir/deniz-oezdemir/README.md

 👋 Hi there, I'm Deniz!

 # About Me
-As a product manager turned software engineer, I bring a unique blend of business acumen and technical expertise, allowing me to bridge the gap between user needs and technical solutions.
+As a product manager turned software engineer, I bring a mix of business and technical skills, allowing me to bridge the gap between user needs and solutions.
 With a strong foundation in C/C++ and an endless curiosity for all things software, I am always eager to explore new technologies.
-My goal is to combine technical skills with product knowledge to deliver impactful, user-centric solutions.
+My goal is to combine my technical skills with product knowledge to deliver impactful, user-centric solutions.

 Have a look at my [resume](https://github.com/deniz-oezdemir/resume/raw/main/deniz_oezdemir_resume.pdf) or its [source code](https://github.com/deniz-oezdemir/resume/raw/main/deniz_oezdemir_resume.tex).